 Mark Lambert (University of Chicago) offers the first word in our scholars’ roundtable on healthcare and religion.
 The September issue of the Forum explores the place of religion and the academic study of religion vis-à-vis the healthcare debate.
 In light of Congress’s ongoing effort to reform the US healthcare system, we have invited a handful of scholars of religion to discuss the role of religion in the broader national conversation about health and healthcare as well as the potential contribution(s) of scholars of religion to this national dialogue.
-Over the next few weeks, we will publish essays by scholars from different subfields in the study of religion on various aspects of the debate surrounding healthcare.
-At the end of the month, Ray Barfield (Duke University) will conclude our roundtable with a final response to the contributors.
 We invite you to join the conversation by sharing your thoughts and questions in the comments section below.

 - Mark Lambert (University of Chicago), The Trump Administration, Immigration, and the Instrumentalization of Leprosy